+The College of Architecture and Design offers residential summer programs in a state-of-the-art university setting for exceptional high school students interested in architecture, interior design, industrial design and more.
+The programs offer a week of design exploration on a variety of scales organized around an introduction to each discipline.
 The College has offered summer programs for over a decade and draws future designers from across the United States and Europe.
-Alumni of the program have gone on to study design and architecture at prestigious universities with many now employed in exciting design firms.
+Alumni of the program have gone on to study design and architecture at prestigious universities with many now employed in top design firms.*

-For more information regarding program details, registration, or other inquiries contact us at firstname.lastname@example.org.
+If you require more information regarding program details, registration, or other inquiries contact us at firstname.lastname@example.org.